 Primary Source References

 1807 February 25.
 (Jefferson to Dr. Casper Wistar).
-"Captain Clarke (companion to Captain Lewis) who is now here, agrees, as he passes through that country, to stop at the Lick, employ laborers, and superintend the search at my expense [sic], not that of the society, and to send me the specific bones wanted, without further trespassing on the deposit..If, therefor, you will be so good as to send me a list of the bones wanting...the business shall be effected without encroaching at all on the funds of the society..."4
+"Capt Clarke (companion of Capt Lewis) who is now here agrees, as he passes through that country to stop at the lick, employ labourers, & superintend the search, at my expence, not that of the society, and to send me the specific bones wanted, without further trespassing on the deposit .... if therefore you will be so good as to send me a list of the bones wanting ... the business shall be effected without encroaching at all on the funds of the society ...."4

 1807 December 19.
 (Jefferson to Dr. Casper Wistar).
-"I have lately received a letter from General Clarke.
-He has employed ten laborers several weeks, at the Big-bone Lick, and has shipped the result, in three large boxes, down the Ohio, via New Orleans, for this place, where they are daily expected.
-He has sent, 1st, of the Mammoth, as he calls it...2d, of what he calls the Elephant...3d, of something of the Buffalo species...There is a tusk and a femur which General Clarke procured particularly at my request, for a special kind of cabinet I have at Monticello..."5
+"I have lately recieved a letter from Genl.
+Clarke. he has employed ten labourers, several weeks at the Big-bone Lick, & has shipped the result, in 3. large boxes, down the Ohio, via New-Orleans for this place, where they are daily expected. he has sent 1. of the Mammoth, as he calls it ...
+2. of what he calls the Elephant ....
+3. of something of the Buffalo species .... there is a tusk & a femur which Genl.
+Clarke procured particularly at my request for a special kind of Cabinet I have at Monticello."5

 1."Circular Letter: The Society Having Appointed a Committee to Collect Information Respecting the Past and Present State of This Country, the Committee during the Last Year Addressed the following Letter to Such Persons as Were Likely, in Their Opinion to Advance the Object of the Society," Transactions of the American Philosophical Society 4 (1799): xxxvii.

 3.Evidently, another shipment of three boxes never made it to Washington.
 The ship made it to Havana, Cuba, but the ship was condemned as unseaworthy, and the contents lost.
-See Bedini, Statesman of Science, 416.
+See Silvio A. Bedini, Thomas Jefferson: Statesman of Science (New York: Macmillan, 1990), 416.